thepirat000/Audit.NET/README.md

 The `AuditScope` object has a `Discard()` method to allow the user to discard an event.
 Discarding an event means it won't be saved.

-For example, if you want to avoid saving the audit event under certain condition:
+For example, if you want to avoid saving the audit event under certain conditions:

 ```c#
 using (var scope = AuditScope.Create(new AuditScopeOptions("SomeEvent", () => someTarget)))